kseniafefilova/csc350_Project/README.md

 # Final_Project
-Final Project for a Software Development Class.
+WeEa't a Final Project for Software Development Class.